 We locate our stores primarily in outdoor community shopping centers where we believe our current and potential consumers shop.
 The success of an individual store can depend on favorable placement within a given community shopping center and from the volume of traffic generated by the other destination retailers and the anchor stores in the community shopping centers where our stores are located.
 We cannot control the development of alternative shopping destinations near our existing stores or the availability or cost of real estate within existing or new shopping destinations.
-Our business could suffer if our store locations fail to attract sufficient consumer traffic due to consumer preferences to shop on the internet or at large warehouse stores, increased competition in our shopping centers, or if we are unable to locate replacement locations on terms acceptable to us.
+Our business could suffer if our store locations fail to attract sufficient consumer traffic due to consumer preferences to shop on the internet or at large warehouse stores, increased competition in our shopping areas, the amount we spend on advertising, an economic slowdown or a decline in the popularity of outdoor community shopping centers, or if we are unable to locate replacement locations on terms acceptable to us.
 If a destination retailer or anchor store in our community shopping centers closes or leaves, or if there is significant deterioration of the surrounding areas in which our stores are located, it could result in reduced sales at our stores and leave us with excess inventory, which could have a material adverse effect on our financial results or business.